aristanetworks/ctypegen/README.md

 C functions from python's ctypes, and inspect and construct C structure types from python.

+It also includes a mocking framework that allows you to mock out functions called by your C code and intercept them with python code instead.

 ## Building
 This package depends on the `pstack` project [here](http://github.com/peadar/pstack)